-What You Need to Know About Excessive Oil Consumption in Subaru Vehicles
+What To Know About Excessive Oil Consumption In Subarus

 Subaru is known for designing reliable, fuel efficient, and long-lasting engines, but Subaru engines still may run into a few issues.
 Many Subaru owners have found that the 2.0L, 2.2L, and 2.5L engines powering some Subaru vehicles built after 2011 consume more oil than usual.
 The most affected models include:

 - 2013-2015 Crosstrek

 What’s Causing Excessive Oil Consumption In Subaru Vehicles?